 Friday (Traditions/ Step) 8.30pm

 All meetings take place in the lecture hall in St Patrick’s University Hospital.

 LifeRing is a self-help recovery network for individuals who seek group support to achieve abstinence from alcohol and other addictive drugs, or who are in relationships where chemical dependency is a problem.
 LifeRing is based on three basic principles; sobriety, secularity and self-help.

 Every Thursday at 7.10pm

-Aware is a voluntary organization formed in 1985 by a group of interested service users, relatives and mental health professionals, whose aims are to assist that section of the population who are directly affected by depression.
+Aware is a voluntary organisation formed in 1985 by a group of interested service users, relatives and mental health professionals, whose aims are to assist those who are directly affected by depression.

 Contact Phone: 01 6617211

 The group meets the first, third and fourth Wednesday of every month at 7.30pm.

 This same group meets at 6pm on the second Wednesday every month in St Patrick’s Hospital.

 Aware lecture takes place on the second Wednesday of every month at 7.15pm in the Lecture Hall